 Unemployed borrowers can, for instance, include the following as income sources in their loan applications:

-What’s more, the lenders don’t even bother to review their borrowers’ credit histories.
-Once an application is submitted with the required personal details and proof or income, it typically takes only a matter of hours to approve the payday loan.
+Moreover, the lenders don’t even bother reviewing their borrowers’ credit histories.
+Once an application is submitted with the required personal details and proof of income, it typically takes only a matter of hours to approve the payday loan.

 As for the corresponding earnings, the typical payday loan borrower has an average annual income of about $30,000.
 The loans don’t help them out that much, though — as many borrowers will admit they ultimately end up paying more in fees than their original loan amount.
 In fact, the vast majority of payday loan borrowers end up regretting their original loan.